fakerybakery/OpenF5-TTS/README.md

 ## License

+- **Model**: [CC-BY 4.0](https://creativecommons.org/licenses/by/4.0/) - Free for commercial use
+- **Scripts**: MIT License

-Scripts are licensed under MIT.
-Model is licensed under CC-BY 4.0 - you can use it commercially.
-No restrictions are placed on usage of model outputs - no attribution is required
+**Note:** No restrictions are placed on usage of the outputs of the model.
+While attribution is appreciated, it is not required for outputs of the model.